Tarto2a/Fitness-app-withDE/README.md

 The optimization is powered by **Differential Evolution**, which evolves a population of meal plans across generations to minimize nutritional deviation from the target vector.

----

-## 📜 License

-This project is open-source under the MIT License.

----

-## 📫 Contact

-For questions or contributions, feel free to open an issue or contact [yourname@email.com].